ignatiusmb/mauss.dev/workspace/content/routes/posts/complete-flutter-development-automation/+article.md

 For those who've never heard of this, Flutter is Google's UI framework to develop mainly mobile applications for Android and iOS with their built-in SDK.

-> Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase
+> Flutter is Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase
 > -flutter.dev

 It is based on Dart language, created by Google too.
 You can see there's a pattern building up here.
 Google has made Dart easy by having a lot of similarities with existing languages like JavaScript, and Flutter is just like frameworks made with JS and Python.